BornToBeRoot/NETworkManager/README.md

 Check the [Issues](https://github.com/BornToBeRoot/NETworkManager/issues) if the problem has already been reported.
 If not, submit a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new).

-The more information you can provide me, the quicker i can reproduce and solve the issue.
+The more information you can provide me, the quicker I can reproduce and solve the issue.

 You can also fork the repository, fix the issue by yourself and send me a pull request.